breecummins/NetworkPerturbations/README.md

     range_operations   =   [int,int] min to max # of node/edge changes allowed per graph, endpoint inclusive
                            default = [1,10]

-    numperturbations    =   Maximum number of perturbed networks to find (integer);
-                            process may time out before this number is reached default = 1000

     maxparams           =   Accept networks with this number of DSGRN parameters or fewer default = 100000